-- Major development3;
+- Major development;

 - Listed Building Consent

-- Development in a designated area4, where the proposed development consists of:
+- Development in a designated area, where the proposed development consists of:

 - One or more dwellings; or

 - A building or buildings with a floor space of 100 square metres or more.

-A DAS is not required for the following applications:

-- Waste development.

-- A material change of use.

-- Engineering or mining operations.

-- Section 73 (S73 variation or removal of conditions).
+A DAS is not required for an application for a material change of use or a Section 73 (S73 - variation of removal of conditions).

 A DAS is a concise report accompanying certain applications for planning permission and applications for listed building consent.
-It provides a framework for applicants to explain how the proposed development is a suitable response to the site and its setting and demonstrates that it can be adequately addressed by prospective users.
+It provides a framework for applicants to explain how the proposed development is a suitable response to the site and its setting and demonstrates that it can be adequately accessed by prospective users.
 Statements can aid decision-making by enabling local planning authorities and third parties to better understand the analysis that has underpinned the design of a development proposal.